sccluisx/Bisquick/README.md

 4. Execute Cmake `cmake -DCMAKE_BUILD_TYPE=Release ..`
 5. Compile the code `make`

-**Note:** If compilation complains that couldnt find seqan package configuration.
+**Note:** If compilation complains that couldn't find  the seqan package configuration.
+>  Could not find a package configuration file provided by "SeqAn" with any of the following names:
--SeqAnConfig.cmake
+> -SeqAnConfig.cmake
--seqan-config.cmake
+> -seqan-config.cmake
 Set the SeqAn_DIR variable to the cmake of the seqan library `export SeqAn_DIR=Bisquick/libs/seqan/share/cmake/seqan`